okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

   | `scripts/refcount-fuzzer.js` | **No Flow syntax.** Its only hit is the `/* @noflow */` pragma at `:1` |

   `flow-remove-types` strips the pragma out of comments too, so a file that merely *mentions* it registers as containing Flow.
 Both bottom rows are comment deletions, not conversions. (`flowTyper.js` was handled in Step 5.)
 Syntax removal only — **no type coverage added**, these stay excluded.

+  **Superseded during execution: all 3 were renamed to `.ts` as well.** A file that carried type annotations is `.ts`, checked or not, so the extension means one thing instead of two.
+They remain excluded exactly as `.flowconfig` [ignore] had them — see "What Step 9 turned up".
 - Remove `flowRemoveTypesPlugin` from `defaultPlugins` (`Gruntfile.js:707,712`) and delete `scripts/esbuild-plugins/flow-remove-types-plugin.js`.
 - `.babelrc`: drop `@babel/preset-flow`, keep `@babel/preset-typescript`.
 - Replace `exec:flow` (`Gruntfile.js:301`) with a `tsc --noEmit` task; update `lintTasks` (`:463`); remove the `flow stop` call (`:874`) and the `@flow`/`all`-option comment at `:216-217`.